 To support retailers’ evolving omnichannel fulfillment models, in store operations are evolving as well.

 This starts with the retail footprint itself.
 Brick-and-mortar locations can now serve as both a showroom and a place to accommodate flexible same-day fulfillment options — like BOPIS and curbside pickup.
+In Q3 of 2020, U.S. retailers that had a BOPIS option experienced 76% growth compared to the prior year, far higher than the 47% growth for U.S. retailers not offering BOPIS.
 This requires retailers to restructure locations for fulfillment speed and convenience through:

 - Staff training to optimize how they pack orders